DanaEilam/Price-Elasticity-ML-Project/README.md

 Machine learning tools can be indeed suitable for the field of price optimization, such as demand forecasting from tabular data.
 In our results, we can see interesting discount ranges - a range that greatly affects the demand for the selected products and a range where the discount does not lead to a change in sales.
 These points can support the assumption that there is a range of discounts within which a change in the product's price affects its demand.
-<br><b>This project has been successfully implemented in the company for further development and use.</b>
+<br><b>This project has been successfully embedded in the company for further development and use.</b>

 The project was challenging but rewarding; we learned and grew a lot together.
 The work and communication with Ron Levkovitz, the CTO of Ogentech company, were easy-going, interesting, and educational.